Mahanandi

 Besan-Coconut Burfi ~ The 7-cup Magic for Indian Sweets 101

 Experienced cooks would curl up into hardball position.
 The kitchen novice can crack up.
 Watching sugar melting for sweets preparation can do that to the cooks.
-Like Linda mentioned, the softball, the hardball, the numerous stages of sugar syrup have the effect of melting one’s brains.:) Toffees and Burfis turned to payasams, to hard bricks, to concrete mixture - I did it all.
-But one recipe that has always come to my rescue during my beginner days of cooking was Besan-coconut burfi.
+Like Linda mentioned, the softball, the hardball, the numerous stages of sugar syrup have the effect of melting one’s brains.:) Toffees and Burfis turned to payasams, to hard bricks, to concrete mixture – I have seen them all.
+One recipe that has always come to my rescue during my beginner days of cooking was Besan-coconut burfi.
 Also known as 7-cup burfi.
-7 cups refer to the ingredients’ quantity, which is easy to remember.
-There is no skill involved to prepare this sweet.
-Only thing one need is a steel heart.
-Coconut, sugar and ghee are liberally used and the sweet also liberates one from fear of burfi making.
-A true delight and Kitchen newbies favorite, I always remember this sweet fondly as 7-cup magic.

 Recipe: